MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Results

-\paragraph{RSA, Pointwise vs. Relational Alignment} We compute RSA for NNs producing a latent representation used for optimization, i.e., \textit{ResNet}s, \textit{DINOv2} and \textit{CLIP}.
-RSA values in Table~\ref{tab:results_material} provide a complementary view on success.
-In several cases where peak similarity is high but RSA is modest or non-significant, reconstructions match the ground-truth latent vector for the target view (pointwise alignment) but do not fully reproduce the global pairwise geometry of the representation across views.
-Conversely, positive and significant RSA together with high peak similarity indicate both pointwise and manifold-level agreement.
-The generally mixed RSA values suggest that for some BSDFs, the optimization recovers correct per-view latents without completely restoring the representational geometry; this may be due to residual view-dependent effects or slight mismatches in how different views sample highlight and grazing-angle behaviour.

 \paragraph{Noise, Clipping and other Practical Considerations} Material reconstruction relies on unbiased path tracing and, therefore, is subject to Monte Carlo noise in both forward rendering and gradient estimates.
 We found that (1) parameter clipping to the physically valid domain is essential to avoid unstable and physically implausible updates, and (2) increasing sample count can reduce noisy gradients and improve final alignment.
 (3) For complex scenes, truncating the maximum number of paths per ray can also affect final results, especially for translucent material, where light can refract and scatter multiple times within the same object.

-\paragraph{Implications} Together, these results reinforce that metamericity is both \textbf{representation- and target-dependent}.
-Materials generally admit tighter, lower-dimensional manifolds in representation space and therefore are more readily recovered to baseline-level similarity than high-dimensional shape degrees of freedom (see below).
-Nonetheless, not all representations treat materials the same: some networks encode subtle BSDF-dependent cues more faithfully than others.
+(4) Non-translucent materials and texture reconstructions require complete view coverage to be reconstructed properly.
+The spatial resolution can be further reduced to allow for more ray intersections.

-\section{Shape Reconstruction}
+\subsection{Shape Reconstruction}

-Geometry in computer graphics is often represented as a triangulated mesh using vertices and edges to form faces, and therefore, the surface of an object.
-A defined set of vertices defines a single face; however, the vertices can still move in the three-dimensional space and form wider or narrower faces/triangles.
-In the shape reconstruction experiments, we allow moving the vertices in space to model the target shape visible in the reference images.
-In our experiments, we start from a proxy mesh -- an icosphere with 16000 vertices -- optimizing it towards the target mesh.